How Far Is 100 Feet? A practical guide to Understanding Distance

 -

 Number of car lengths: A typical car is around 15 feet long.
-100 feet would be roughly equivalent to the length of seven cars parked end-to-end.
+100 feet would be roughly equivalent to the length of seven cars parked end-to-end The details matter here..

 -